-The non-stop ringing, buzzing, and pulsating in your ears.
-No matter what you do it doesn’t go away.
-You even wonder if you’ll go mad.
-Tinnitus: the gift that keeps on giving.
-By the way, did you know there are psych connections?
-Let’s explore…
+The nonstop ringing, buzzing, and pulsating in your ears.
+You’re beginning to think you’re going mad.
+Tinnitus, the gift that keeps on giving.
+Did you know there are psych connections?

-I found an article, Psychopathology of Tinnitus, in Psychiatric Times that provides a ton of valuable information.
-You know I had to share it with you.
-The piece was written by neuropsychiatrist Zeina Chemali and psychiatrist Romy Nehme.
+I found an article, Psychopathology of Tinnitus, on Psychiatric Times that provides a ton of valuable information.
+It was written by neuropsychiatrist Zeina Chemali and psychiatrist Romy Nehme.

 One more thing – the way I handle article recaps.
 No “Drs.
 Chemali and Nehme said…” Just know the bulk of what you’re about to read comes from their work.